cuulee/contextablejs/README.md

   ...
   classMethods: {
     async count (id) {
-      return await this.$ctx.mongo.collection('users').count();
+      return await this.$context.mongo.collection('users').count();
     }
   },
   instanceMethods: {
     async insert (v) {
-      return await this.$ctx.mongo.collection('users').insertOne(this);
+      return await this.$context.mongo.collection('users').insertOne(this);
     }
   }
 });
 ```

-Where did the `this.$ctx.mongo` came from?
+Where did the `this.$context.mongo` came from?
 Models are context-aware documents and this is how you access application context to which a model belongs to.
 Before we create a context, let's define some handlers for handling field-related errors.

 It's not a coincident that we use [MongoDB](http://mongodb.github.io/node-mongodb-native/) in this tutorial.
 How to use the MongoDB driver and how to create a unique index is out of scope for this tutorial, but before you continue make sure, that you have a `unique`, `sparse` index named `uniqueFirstName` for the `firstName` field defined on the `users` collection.
 When the `insert` method, which we defined earlier, is triggered for the second time, MongoDB will triggers the `E11000` error and our handler will catch it and convert it into a validation error. *Contextable.js* comes with some pre-build handlers and `mongoUniqueness` is one of them.